Loading...

 • Customer insights research

-An MBA in business analytics is one of the most specialist concentrations, and, compared to the number of business schools offering majors in finance or marketing, there are fewer schools with a specialist focus in this area.
+An MBA in analytics is one of the more specialist concentrations, and there are fewer schools with a specialist focus in this area.

-However, some top-ranked schools that do offer a business analytics specialization include the University of Pennsylvania Wharton, University of Chicago Booth and Hult International Business School.
+However, some top-ranked schools that do offer a business analytics specialization include the University of Pennsylvania Wharton, the University of Chicago Booth, and Hult International Business School.

-At many schools, a concentration in business analytics may not be offered as an official specialization, but you will likely be able to tailor your MBA to specialize in this subject through electives.
+At many schools, a concentration in business analytics may not be offered as an official specialization, but you will likely be able to tailor your MBA to specialize in this subject through electives, particularly considering the increase in AI and data analytics courses.

 Career paths for MBA in Business Analytics grads might include marketing, consulting, or finance, in roles to do with brand management, management consulting, operations, and strategic planning.